isovalent/ebpf-docs/docs/linux/helper-function/bpf_map_lookup_elem.md

 The `map` argument must be a pointer to a map definition and `key` must be a pointer to the key you wish to lookup.

 The return value will be a pointer to the map value or `NULL`.
 The value is a direct reference to the kernel memory where this map value is stored, not a copy.
-Therefor any modifications made to the value are automatically persisted without the need to call any additional helpers.
+Therefore any modifications made to the value are automatically persisted without the need to call any additional helpers.

 !!! warning
     modifying map values of non per-CPU maps is subject to race conditions, atomic instructions or spinlocks must be utilized to prevent race conditions if they are detrimental to your use case.